bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

-A fairly modern version of Vim, at least [Vim 7.4.858](https://www.vim.org/download.php) or [Neovim 0.2.0](https://github.com/neovim/neovim/wiki/Installing-Neovim), is required since some of the helpers will make use of the modern `gn` and `:cfdo` commands.
+A fairly modern version of Vim, at least [Vim 7.4.858](https://www.vim.org/download.php) or [Neovim 0.2.0](https://github.com/neovim/neovim/wiki/Installing-Neovim), is required since some of the helpers make use of the modern `gn` and `:cfdo` commands.

 The project-wide helper will also make use of the [ripgrep](https://github.com/BurntSushi/ripgrep) command-line search tool and the [Grepper](https://github.com/mhinz/vim-grepper) Vim plugin.
-The ripgrep tool is documented in [this article](https://bluz71.github.io/2018/06/07/ripgrep-fd-command-line-search-tools.html) whilst Grepper plugin is documented [here](https://bluz71.github.io/2017/05/21/vim-plugins-i-like.html#vim-grepper).
+The ripgrep tool is documented in [this article](https://bluz71.github.io/2018/06/07/ripgrep-fd-command-line-search-tools.html) whilst the Grepper plugin is documented [here](https://bluz71.github.io/2017/05/21/vim-plugins-i-like.html#vim-grepper).

-The `:subsitute`-based helpers assume global replacement has been set in your `~/.vimrc`
+The `:substitute`-based helpers assume global replacement has been set in your `~/.vimrc`

 ```viml